pagkly/Zed/Investopedia4/What is a Discount Broker.md

 ### Discount Brokers in Other Industries

 Discount brokers can also be found in the [[real estate]](https://www.investopedia.com/terms/r/realestate.asp) and other financial services fields.
-Discount brokers in the real estate industry help individuals buy and sell properties.
-These discount brokers also have access to the same home listings as full-service real estate agents and help clients to access that directly for a fee, but they do not take the client through the purchase as a traditional realtor would.
+Discount brokers in the real [[Estate|estate]] industry help individuals buy and sell properties.
+These discount brokers also have access to the same home listings as full-service real estate agents and help clients to access that directly for a fee, but they do not take the client through the purchase as a traditional [[Realtor|realtor]] would.

 Discount brokers may also sell insurance products—although, again, they do not provide professional financial advice.
-In general, if you know exactly what you need and want, you can probably find a discount broker that will do as you instruct for less money than an advice-oriented broker would charge.
+In general, if you know exactly what you need and want, you can probably find a discount broker that [[Will|will]] do as you instruct for less money than an advice-oriented broker would charge.